lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 The theory of plate tectonics describes how rigid plates move on the Earth's surface but this really only applies to the oceanic plates.
-The continental crust is generally a great deal more squishy and can crumple or stretch in response to movements of the oceanic plates forming mountain belts, rifts and low-lying basins.
+The continental crust is generally a great deal weaker and can crumple or stretch in response to movements of the oceanic plates forming mountain belts, rifts and low-lying basins.

-Many of the oldest parts of the continental crust are an exception to this generalisation.
+Some of the oldest parts of the continental crust are an exception to this generalisation.
 These are regions that have experienced very little tectonic deformation in several billion years of existence.
 These cratons are thought to represent regions of greater strength and this contributes to their longevity.